backlash-go/go-mysql/README.md

 # go-mysql
 use go to connect mysql

+gorm demo for mysql